 Women's Choir- Includes women both majoring and not majoring in music.
 No audition is required.

-Woodwind Chamber Music- Includes flute, clarinet, oboe, bassoon, French horn and performs a concert each semester.
+Woodwind Quintet- Includes flute, clarinet, oboe, bassoon, and French horn.
+Performs a concert each year & is invite only.

 8 Principles of Student Organizations